michael-langaman/fntsylu/README.md

 In that case, the script sends me an email with the names of the players who were unable to be added to the lineup.

 # To Do:
- - functionality to set lineup when there are more than 3 players on the bench (currently implementing now)
  - accounting for injured players
- - comparing players stats/averages when there are not enough spaces in the starting lineup

 # How to use